ballerburg9005/docker-arm64-xonotic-server-git/README.md

   default default         running linux/amd64, linux/arm64, linux/riscv64, linux/ppc64le, linux/s390x, linux/386, linux/arm/v7, linux/arm/v6
 ```

 Once it looks like this and you got arm64, you can create a new builder with the docker-container driver, which gives you more features (but don't have to).
 However it requires you to push the package to a registry, and you can't really save it locally anymore.
+I recommend you don't do this.

 ```
 docker buildx create --name mybuilder